2018–19 in English football: Diary of the season

 26 April 2019: The Football League confirm that the EFL Championship game between Bolton Wanderers and Brentford, scheduled to take place the following day at the University of Bolton Stadium, has been postponed due to a PFA approved strike by the Bolton players over unpaid wages owed to them by owner Ken Anderson.
 It is the first case of a game being postponed due to industrial action by the players in the 131-year history of the Football League.
 The EFL later confirmed Wanderers must fulfill their remaining fixtures against Brentford and Nottingham Forest, even if it means using U23 or U18 players.
-Few days later, on 3 May, Brentford were awarded a 1-0 win by the EFL.
+Few days later, on 3 May, Brentford were awarded a 1–0 win by the EFL.

-27 April 2019: Rotherham are relegated after a year being promoted as they lost 2–1 at West Brom and Millwall drew with Stoke City.
+27 April 2019: Rotherham are relegated after a year being promoted as they lost 2—1 at West Brom and Millwall drew with Stoke City.
 At the top, Sheffield United are all but promoted to the Premier League after a 2–0 win against relegated Ipswich.
 A few hours later, Norwich confirmed theirs with a 2–1 home victory over Blackburn.
 In the National League, Leyton Orient return to the EFL after drawing 0–0 with Braintree.

 28 April 2018: Leeds’ 1–1 draw with Aston Villa confirms Sheffield United’s promotion.

 30 April 2019: Luton Town and Barnsley are promoted without kicking a ball after Portsmouth and Sunderland both lost their games in hand.

 4 May 2019: Cardiff are relegated to the Championship after losing 3–2 to Crystal Palace at home.
 This meant that the Premier League would be all English for the first time since 2011.
 Elsewhere, Liverpool win 3–2 at Newcastle to push the title race to the final day.

 5 May 2019: Derby County beat Middlesbrough to the final playoff spot by defeating West Brom 3–1 on the final day.

 6 May 2019: Vincent Kompany scores a rocket of a goal as Manchester City defeat Leicester to go to the final day top of the league.

 12 May 2019: Manchester City win the Premier League after defeating Brighton 4–1 away, despite going behind and Liverpool winning 2–0 against Wolverhampton Wanderers.
-City become the first team to defend the title and win the league away from home since the 2008-09 and 2007-08 seasons respectively and also become the 13th team to do so to do the aforementioned.
+City become the first team to defend the title since the 2008–09 season, and first to win the league away from home since the 2007–08 season.
+They become the 12th team to do the former.

 18 May 2019: Manchester City complete the first ever English domestic quadruple of trophies (the Premier League, FA Cup, EFL Cup and Community Shield) by winning the FA Cup final at Wembley Stadium by beating Watford 6–0.
 That matches the record set by Bury against Derby County (also 6–0) as the biggest win margin in the final of the competition's history, back in 1903.
 This confirms next season's FA Community Shield to be between treble winners City and league runners-up Liverpool.